Grab a coffee, we’ve got a lot to cover in this guide. Without further ado, let’s get started.

 Open the Safari app, click on Safari, then “Preferences”.
 A pop up tab will open, click on Privacy, then check the box next to: “Apple Pay and Apple Card”.
 This will allow websites to prompt you with the payment option when buying goods or services online.

-For 2016 MacBook Pro with Touch Bar or later, you’ll be able to authorize payment with the Touch Bar on your keyboard.
-But first let’s add your card if you haven’t done that already.
+For the 2016 MacBook Pro with Touch Bar or later, you’ll be able to authorize the payment with the Touch Bar on your keyboard.
+But first, let’s add your card if you haven’t done that already.

 Click the Apple logo on the upper left of your Mac, click “System Preferences”, then click “Wallet & Apple Pay”.

 Click “Add Card” to add a new credit or debit card.
 Sign in to iCloud in case you’re not to move on to the next step.

 If you already have a card on file, you can use it after you enter the security code when prompted.
 Otherwise, you can either manually add one or position your card in front of your MacBook Pro camera and follow the instructions.